HighSkyDAO/axie-ronin-bot/README.md

  - Check your balance
  - Send your tokens (ETH, SLP, AXS)
  - Change your account password
- - Manage your axies (same as in web interface)
+ - Manage your Axies (same as in web interface)

 Game **SLP Actions** are also available to you:
  - Gather to one